What is an Executor of an Estate?

 Trust is essential in this process.
 If a person wants to be the executor of an estate, there are two paths—either the person has been named by the decedent, or, if no executor was named, an individual can ask that the court name them as executor.
 While the court does not have to name that person as executor, they may do so.
 Being named as executor of estate can be complex and may bring the emotions of loved ones into the mix as well.

 While the executor is responsible for carrying out the wishes of the decedent, this can encompass a minimal level of necessary tasks, or many tasks, some that are more complex than others.
 The extent of the decedent’s estate will determine the level of responsibility the executor will be responsible for.
-The executor has a fiduciary duty to act in the best interests of the estate and the beneficiaries by doing the following:
+The executor has a fiduciary duty to act in the best interests of the estate and the beneficiaries and the responsibilities of an executor are:

 - Collecting a death certificate—usually from the funeral home—in order to perform the duties of the executor.
 Depending on the size of the estate, as many as a dozen copies of the death certificate could be necessary, as they will be used for insurance claims, closing bank accounts, and more.